charlesdedampierre/BunkaTopics/README.md

 docs = load_dataset("bunkalab/medium")["train"]["title"]
 ```

+- **Content Overview**: The Medium website offers a wealth of content across various categories such as Data Science, Technology, Programming, Poetry, Cryptocurrency, Machine Learning, Life, and more.
+While these categories facilitate data searching, they may not provide a granular overview.
+For instance, within the Technology category, what specific topics does Medium cover?

+- **Fine-Tuning**: To achieve precise fine-tuning, it's crucial to exercise control over the data, filtering what is relevant and discarding what isn't.
+Bunka is a valuable tool for accomplishing this task.

+- **Framing Analysis**: Data can be analyzed in countless ways, contingent on your objectives and interests.
+We've developed a tool that enables you to visualize data by semantically customizing your own axes.

 You can the load any embedding model from langchain.
 Some of them might be large, please check the langchain [documentation](https://python.langchain.com/en/latest/reference/modules/embeddings.html)

 ### Choose Your Embedding Model